 This stroller/trailer is a sturdy option and smoothly moves over most obstacles without a hiccup, but it struggles to make tighter turns when you need it to.
 We feel the suspension on this option could be stiffer, but it isn't terrible and offers enough to keep passengers comfy over bumps.

 Weight and Folded Size

-The Outback is high quality with a heavy-duty frame and simple design.
+The Outback is a high-quality kid's trailer with a sturdy frame and straightforward design.

 — Juliet Spurrier, MD and Wendy Schmitz